 ENVIRONMENT - 1) The complex interaction of physical, chemical, and biotic factors (as climate, soil, and living things) that act upon an organism or an ecological community and ultimately determine its form and survival.
 2) The aggregate of social and cultural conditions that influence the life of an individual or community (that is, “social environment”).

 ENVIRONMENTAL PUBLIC HEALTH INDICATORS - Summary measures that tell us about the status of potential hazards to human health in the environment.
-Indicators might include a list of potential hazards, summary measures of population exposure to these hazards, facts about the impact that these hazards have on population health, and/or a list of actions that are taken to health risk from these exposures.
+Indicators might include a list of potential hazards, summary measures of population exposure to these hazards, facts about the impact these hazards have on population health, and/or a list of actions that are taken to reduce health risk from these exposures.

 ENVIRONMENTAL PUBLIC HEALTH TRACKING - Environmental public health tracking is the ongoing collection, integration, analysis, and interpretation of data about environmental hazards, exposure to environmental hazards, and health effects potentially related to exposure to environmental hazards.